hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
 Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `allocated_ip_range` -  (Optional) The name of the allocated ip range for the private ip CloudSQL instance.
+For example: "google-managed-services-default".
+If set, the cloned instance ip will be created in the allocated range.
+The range name must comply with [RFC 1035](https://tools.ietf.org/html/rfc1035).
+Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])?.

 The optional `restore_backup_context` block supports:
 **NOTE:** Restoring from a backup is an imperative action and not recommended via Terraform.
 Adding or modifying this block during resource creation/update will trigger the restore action after the resource is created/updated.